mindhivenz/gulp-cf-deploy/README.md

 Output Vinyl file: The `Outputs` of the stack is simplified into a hash / plain object.
  	For example `[{ OutputKey: 'Foo', OutputValue: 123 }, ...]` becomes `{ Foo: 123, ... }`.
-	The stream output is a Vinyl file with the same properties as the source file expect:
+	The stream output is a file with the same properties as the source file expect:

 - `contents`: JSON of the simplified outputs, pipe through `gulp-json-editor` to easily modify
 - `data`: the simplified outputs object